byucsl/ogcleaner/README.md

 # OGCleaner (Orthology Group Cleaner)

+## Contact

+For direct contact with the authors, please email to sfujimoto@gmail.com.

 ## Purpose

 This software package is designed as an all-inclusive source for taking putative orthology clusters and filtering them.